SEN & EHCP Solicitors

 Our SEN Solicitors will scrutinise it and help you to ask key questions.
 Is the provision clear, specific and quantified?
 Does it fully describe your child’s needs?
 Does it contain all the provisions they need to progress?
 If not, you may find it challenging to ensure that your child receives the education they truly need.

-We can check your plan, advise on its effectiveness and provide you with advice on how to get changes made to the EHCP or appeal on your behalf if necessary.
+We can check your plan, advise on its effectiveness and provide you with advice on how to get changes made to the EHCP or appeal an EHCP on your behalf if necessary.

 What should schools have in place to support my child’s SEN?

 Before an EHCP is issued, schools are legally obligated to provide adequate support through SEN Support, utilising their existing budget.
-This involves a continuous ‘Assess, Plan, Do, Review’ cycle, where schools identify needs, implement targeted interventions, and regularly evaluate their effectiveness.
+This involves a continuous ‘Assess, Plan, Do, Review’ cycle in which schools identify needs, implement targeted interventions, and regularly evaluate their effectiveness.
 This support must be thoroughly documented and monitored.

 How can I find out about the support my child or young person is entitled to?